egovernment/eregistrations/documentation/sections.md

 		'address/country', 'address/street'] }
 });

-// Assign created Type to chosen section at User.prototype.formSections User.prototype.formSections.getOwnDescriptor('generalInfoFormSection').type = db.GeneralInfoFormSection;
+// Define created Type for chosen section at User.prototype.formSections User.prototype.formSections.define('generalInfoFormSection', { type: db.GeneralInfoFormSection });

 // As explainWhyNotNice field should be shown conditionally we define a condition for it.
 The convention to create such a condition is explained later on.
 User.prototype.define('isExplainWhyNotNiceApplicable', {